Denver Brachial Plexus Injury Attorneys

 Also called obstetric brachial plexus palsy (OBPP), obstetric brachial plexus injury (OBPI), birth-related brachial plexus palsy (BRBPP), or birth brachial plexus injury (BBPI), these injuries impact the movement and sensation of one of a child's arms, which may heal naturally over a few months or be permanently paralyzed, depending on the degree of injury.

 Complications can and do arise during childbirth, but doctors are trained to handle such events and keep the child safe.
 When they fail to meet this standard of care, it’s the child who suffers.
-We at Leventhal & Puga, P.C., don’t think that’s right.
+We at Leventhal Puga Braley P.C. don’t think that’s right.
 As parents ourselves, we are appalled when poor care causes lifelong damage, huge bills, and emotional frustration for the family.
 Several of our top trial attorneys devote their practice to righting the wrongs done to children at birth.

-If you suspect a medical professional caused or contributed to your child’s injury, please don’t hesitate to reach out to us - (877) 433-3906.
+If you suspect a medical professional in Denver caused or contributed to your child’s injury, please don’t hesitate to reach out to us toll-free at (877) 433-3906.
 Your call and consultation are free, and we’ll review your medical records to see if you have a case.

 The brachial plexus is a group of nerves located between the neck and shoulders.
 These are nerves that come down from the spinal cord, behind the collarbone, into a person's arm to provide feeling and control throughout the shoulder, arm, wrist, hand, and fingers.
 One group of nerves or "plexus" is located on each side of a person's body.